-There has been clear evidence from many studies that has confirmed the effectiveness of chiropractic manipulation, and chiropractic management, for patients with mechanical low back pain (also called common, simple or non-specific back pain), the type of back-pain suffered by over 90% of patients.1-6
+Chiropractors play a role in the management of mechanical low back pain (also called common, simple or non-specific back pain), the type of back-pain suffered by over 90% of patients.1-6

 What structures cause common back pain?

 Common acute back pain is due to chemical abnormalities created by a soft tissue tear.
-The tear represents a mechanical disruption which is usually microscopic.7 The tear is normally in the muscle fibres and/or ligaments.8 While X-Rays often demonstrate no changes after an acute back pain injury they may help the chiropractor identify the cause of the injury.
+The tear represents a mechanical disruption which is usually microscopic.7 The tear is normally in the muscle fibres and/or ligaments.8 X-Rays often demonstrate no changes after an acute back pain injury.
+MRI scan may often show evidence of underlying tissue damage to discs, facet joints, muscles and ligaments but are not always recommended in the first instance.
+MRI can certainly be of value when there are signs of weakness or ongoing pain that has not responded as would have been expected with conservative management.

 Recurrence of Back Pain